WHEN PROPHETS LODGE IN CAVES (1 KINGS 19:1-18)

 “I am the only one left” (v 10)

-The third claim (v 10) stands out most because he said it three times, not twice (vv 10, 14), which he did a chapter ago (1 Kings 18:22) when he faced 400 prophets of Baal.
-At least four translations (ESV, KJV, RSV, ASV) preferred the literal version for verse 10, which is "I, even I only" for "I am the only one left."
-The Hebrew text is even more blatant: "I am left, I, alone."
-Previously he used the pronoun "I" twice in his address to the people (1 Kings 18:22), this time in Chapter 19, he added "alone" (vv 10, 14).
+The third claim (v 10) stands out most because he said it three times, not twice (vv 10, 14), because he did so a chapter ago as well (1 Kings 18:22) when he faced 400 prophets of Baal.
+At least four translations (ESV, KJV, RSV, ASV) preferred the literal version for verse 10, which is “I, even I only” than to the lifeless version “I am the only one left.”
+The Hebrew text is even more blatant: “I am left, I, alone.”
+Previously he used the pronoun “I” twice in his address to the people (1 Kings 18:22), this time in Chapter 19, he added “alone” (vv 10, 14).

-The truth is Elijah only thought he was alone, but he was never alone, because before his battle on Mount Carmel with false prophets a devout believer in the Lord in charge of Ahab’s palace by the name of Obadiah (1 Kings 18:13) revealed to him he had hid a hundred of the Lord’s prophets and supplied them with food and water.
-In fact, Elijah had to change his thinking before it got worse.
-While he was afraid, he was never alone.
-Though outnumbered before, he was never outfought previously.
+The truth is Elijah only thought he was alone, but he was never alone, because previously a devout believer in charge of Ahab’s palace by the name of Obadiah (1 Kings 18:13) revealed to him he had hid a hundred of the Lord's prophets and supplied them with food and water.
+Elijah had to change his thinking before it got worse.
+Even though he was afraid, he was never alone.
+Although outnumbered before, he was never outfought previously.
+Elijah’s return to ministry, ironically, will acquaint him with the martyr Naboth, who refused to bow to Ahab (1 Kings 21:3), making the prophet think twice in the future before asserting himself as more faithful than others.

 God would use Jehu to end Ahab’s dynasty and the worship of Baal in Israel (2 Kings 10:28).
 Hazael oppressed Israel so much (2 Ki 9:15) that they have no time for idols.
 The word "idol" and "altars" did not show up again in Israel except for its being smashed (2 Kings 11:18) even though “high places” and groves” still exist.
 Ironically the attraction to altars (1 Kings 16:10) and high places (2 Kings 21:3) assumed in the south.
 Beginning in the next chapter, Elijah would share the spotlight with three other prophets, including Elisha.
 More shocking is the discovery in the next book is that Elijah did not anoint Hazael and Jehu, which was left to Elijah to do (2 Kings 8:13).
 Scholars even questioned whether Elijah’s symbolic action upon Elisha (v 19) was really meant as an ordination.
 The point is that the will of God will be done no matter what Elijah had left undone.